Celebrating over 50 years as the voice for Humanism in the Unitarian Universalist Association

 The UU Humanist Association was founded in 1962 by Edwin H. Wilson, Lester Mondale, and others.
 It was originally called the "Fellowship of Religious Humanists", then the "Friends of Religious Humanism", and until recently the "HUUmanists".
 The UU Humanist Association is a related organization of the Unitarian Universalist Association (UUA), and was founded to advance Humanism within Unitarian Universalism and to promote Humanism in general.
 Many UU Humanist members are also members or friends of UUA congregations.

-UUs were instrumental in the writing of all three of the Humanist Manifestos and in the founding of the American Humanist Association, the principle organization representing Humanists in the U.S. You can read more about the UU/Humanist connection in the article, Our Humanist Legacy, by UUA past president William F. Schultz, published in UU World, the UUA's official magazine.
+UUs were instrumental in the writing of all three of the Humanist Manifestos and in the founding of the American Humanist Association, the principal organization representing Humanists in the U.S. You can read more about the UU/Humanist connection in the article, Our Humanist Legacy, by UUA past president William F. Schultz, published in UU World, the UUA's official magazine.

 The UU Humanist Association is proud to be a member of the Secular Coalition for America, a 501(c)4 advocacy organization whose purpose is to amplify the diverse and growing voice of the nontheistic community in the political and civic life of the United States.
 We are also a member of the International Humanist and Ethical Union which represents the global Humanist movement that defends human rights and promotes Humanist values world-wide.